Temporomandibular joint dysfunction

 If you have symptoms of TMJ dysfunction, see your doctor or dentist.
 They can make a diagnosis and help determine which treatment will work best for you.

-If you're having any neurological symptoms, such as numbness, your health care provider will give you a neurological exam.
-An x-ray, computerized tomography (CT) scan, or magnetic resonance imaging (MRI) scan may be used to look for degenerative disease or disk problems.
+If you are having any neurological symptoms, such as numbness, your provider will give you a neurological exam.
+Your provider may also order imaging tests, such as an x-ray, computerized tomography (CT) scan, or magnetic resonance imaging (MRI) scan to look for degenerative disease or disk problems.